-In addition, in July 2017, the U.K. Financial Conduct Authority announced that, after the end of 2021, it would no longer persuade or compel contributing banks to make rate submissions to the ICE Benchmark Administration (together with any successor to the ICE Benchmark Administrator, the "IBA") for purposes of the IBA setting the LIBO rate.
-The cessation date for submission and publication of rates for certain tenors of the LIBO rate has since been extended by the IBA until mid-2023.
-It is uncertain if applicable tenors of the LIBO rate will cease to exist after calendar year 2021, or whether additional reforms to the LIBO rate may be enacted, or whether alternative reference rates will gain market acceptance as a replacement for the LIBO rate.
-While the credit agreement governing our debt provides a mechanism for determining an alternative rate of interest in the event that the LIBO rate is no longer available, any such alternative, successor, or replacement rate may not be similar to, or produce the same value or economic equivalence of, the LIBO rate or have the same volume or liquidity as did the LIBO rate prior to its discontinuance or unavailability, which may increase our overall interest expense on unhedged variable rate indebtedness which is currently based on the LIBO rate.
-In addition, there can be no assurance that we will be able to reach an agreement with the administrative agent for our lenders on any such replacement benchmark before experiencing adverse effects due to changes in interest rates, if at all.
+In addition, in March 2021, the U.K. Financial Conduct Authority (the "FCA") announced that, on December 31, 2021, publication of all non-U.S. dollar LIBO rate settings and the 1-week and 2-month U.S. dollar LIBO rate settings would permanently cease and that, immediately after June 30, 2023, publication of the overnight and 12-month U.S. dollar LIBO rate settings will permanently cease.
+In addition, the FCA announced that immediately after June 30, 2023, the 1-month, 3-month and 6-month U.S. dollar LIBO rates will cease to be provided or, subject to the FCA's consideration of the case, be provided on a synthetic basis and no longer be representative of the underlying market and economic reality that they are intended to measure and that representativeness will not be restored.
+While the credit agreement governing our debt provides a mechanism for determining an alternative rate of interest in the event that no tenors of the LIBO rate are available, any such alternative, successor, or replacement rate may not be similar to, or produce the same value or economic equivalence of, the LIBO rate or have the same volume or liquidity as did the LIBO rate prior to its discontinuance or unavailability, which may increase our overall interest expense on unhedged variable rate indebtedness which is currently based on the LIBO rate.
+In addition, there can be no assurance that we will be able to reach an agreement with the administrative agent for our lenders on any such replacement benchmark before experiencing adverse effects due to changes in interest rates, if at all, as our credit agreement provides for an amendment approach as opposed to a hardwired approach where the LIBO rate would be replaced automatically upon a benchmark transition event.
 We will continue to monitor the situation and address the potential reference rate changes in future debt obligations that we may incur, but the potential effect of the phase-out or replacement of the LIBO rate on our cost of capital cannot yet be determined and any increase in the interest we pay and a corresponding increase in our costs of capital or otherwise could have a material adverse impact on our financial condition, results of operations or cash flows.